This article has been updated since its initial publication on Dec. 1, 2003.

 The real deal

-Do you need a bit of proof to believe that you can actually receive greater returns while taking on less risk?
+Do you need proof in order to believe that you can actually receive greater returns while taking on less risk just by investing in dividend-paying stocks?
 Well, BusinessWeek has pointed out that the return of the Nasdaq stock market, known for its healthy dose of aggressive technology stocks, actually underperformed the S&P Utility Stock Index from 1971 through the third quarter of 2001 -- 11.2% vs. 12%, including dividends.

 Indeed, the utility index beat the Nasdaq while incurring about half its volatility.
 The bottom line: During this period, Nasdaq investors were not adequately compensated for the amount of risk they took on, so don't take unnecessary risks in your portfolio.
 In the end, one could have achieved a higher total return, experienced far less price fluctuation, and maintained a substantially higher level of income by owning the boring, old utility index.